Jalup App – Guidebook

 How much experience you gain is determined by whether you mark a card as correct or incorrect, your current level, and how the card has been marked in the past.
 As of right now, your level doesn’t actually do anything (besides keeping track of things for fun), but eventually there may be level-restricted “dungeons.”

-(iOS) When you tap on the level and experience row, you are shown a bunch of a user stats, including the cards you learned and reviewed for the day.
-You can copy and paste sentences by tapping on individual rows.
+When you tap on the level and experience row, you are shown a bunch of a user stats, including:

 From the Learn screen, swipe left on a deck to set a goal.

 Choose when you want to finish this deck.
 Depending on how many cards remain, and the total days remaining until your goal due date, it will calculate a daily learn pace for you to meet your goal.

 When you have daily cards to learn for the day (in order to meet your goal), the deck will be highlighted in green.
 If you swipe left on the deck, it will show you how many cards you need to complete for the day.
 Once you complete them, it will revert the deck back to blue.
 If you miss a day’s goal, it will recalculate the missed cards back into your total count.
 Your daily learn goal is figured every day to make sure it meets the pace for the goal you set.